Short butterfly spread with calls

 Volatility is a measure of how much a stock price fluctuates in percentage terms, and volatility is a factor in option prices.
 As volatility rises, option prices tend to rise if other factors such as stock price and time to expiration remain constant.
 Long options, therefore, rise in price and make money when volatility rises, and short options rise in price and lose money when volatility rises.
 When volatility falls, the opposite happens; long options lose money and short options make money.
 “Vega” is a measure of how much changing volatility affects the net price of a position.

-Short butterfly spreads with calls have a positive vega.
+Short butterfly spreads with calls have a positive vega when stock price is near the long strikes.
 This means that the price of a short butterfly spread falls when volatility rises (and the spread makes money).
 When volatility falls, the price of a short butterfly spread rises (and the spread loses money).
 Short butterfly spreads, therefore, should be established when volatility is "low" and forecast to rise.

 Impact of time